MooersLab/modular-annotated-bibliography-bibtex-org-mode/README.md

 ![Screenshot 2024-10-24 at 1 41 09 PM](https://github.com/user-attachments/assets/c1fa04fa-7e62-407a-85f3-628f22defc06)

-## Why LaTeX
+## Why org-mode?

+Org-mode can be thought of as a thin wrapper for LaTeX.
-It is the gold standard for typesetting scientific documents.
+LaTeX is the gold standard for typesetting scientific documents.
-This template can be used on Overleaf.
-It can also be used collaboratively online in Overleaf.

 ## PDF of Annotated Bibliography